 The CAD tools in PCB design software have been set up to help you create your routing rules, and these capabilities have been around for a long time.
 However, you need to configure routing rules for your specific application as minimum trace spacing and trace width requirements can be very different in various applications.
 Fortunately, PCB design software has tools and resources that make the job of setting your routing rules up a lot easier than it used to be.
 Let’s look at what it takes to set up your routing rules and trace spacing in Altium Designer®.

-In some cases, such as low-voltage slow-speed digital designs that don't need impedance control, you won't need to worry about a minimum trace width, and you'll probably have some freedom on spacing.
+In some cases, such as low-voltage slow-speed digital designs that don't need impedance control, you won't need to worry about a minimum trace width, and you'll have some freedom on setting the spacing as long as you use a ground plane below those traces the design.
 DFM requirements can also place very close limits on your trace spacing.

 There are two ways to enforce minimum PCB trace spacing and trace width routing rules in Altium Designer.
 The first is to specify the nets you want in each individual rule.
 This works well when you are working with a single net, but requires the use of the “Rule Custom Query Builder” when more than one net is being assigned.